 What is a Natural Substitute for Ativan?

-There are many natural nutritional and herbal remedies that have been found to have similar properties to Ativan, that improve sleep and provide relief from stress, depression, and anxiety, but without the addictive characteristics or harsh side effects.
-Some examples of these can include:
+There are many natural nutritional and herbal remedies that have been found to have similar properties to Ativan, which improve sleep and provide relief from stress, depression, and anxiety, but without negative characteristics or harsh reactions.
+Some examples of these aids can include:

 Nutritional GABA 28

 Amino acids such as taurine, glycine, L-lysine, L-theanine, 5-HTP, etc. 29,30

 Diet modification includes fermented foods, probiotics, and prebiotics to support microbiome health, which in turn supports mental and physical health.32

 Ativan is classified by the DEA as a Schedule IV drug, described as having a lower risk for abuse than Schedule II or III drugs such as opioids or ketamine, but more addictive than cough syrup with codeine, or antidiarrhea drugs.34

 However, it is well-established that benzodiazepines are highly addictive and according to clinical research published in the Journal of Addiction Medicine, benzodiazepines should not be prescribed to anyone who has a history of drug or alcohol use disorder.33